Thursday, March 04, 2010

 Friday, October 03, 2008

 I've spent my past two days in continuous discussion -- literally.
-From the minute I got to the office on Thursday until about 15 minutes ago when I decided to check in on the IEL blog before leaving for the weekend, I have been either in meetings or, in between them, in conversations with colleagues about the subject matter of the meetings.
-And conversations about other ongoing and immediate issues which are not being addressed in meetings, important issues which too often never receive the attention they deserve.
+From the minute I got to the office on Thursday until about 15 minutes ago when I decided to check in on the IEL blog before leaving for the weekend, I have been either in meetings or, between them, in conversations with colleagues about the subject matter of the meetings.
+And conversations about other ongoing and immediate issues that need to be addressed in meetings, important issues that too often never receive the attention they deserve.
 Why is this?

-As often as I ponder this question, I always tend to arrive at the same answer.
+As often as I ponder this question, I always arrive at the same answer.
 It always boils down to humans.
 Ever-intriguing, perfectly-flawed and multiply-foibled humans.

-Lately the talk has been about the Tallmadge school levy.
+Lately, the talk has been about the Tallmadge school levy.
 This week, it's been about a meeting at which my son planned to give an informal presentation to a group of students who had chosen to meet to discuss what they might do to help the local school levy pass.
-My son really cares about this issue, because even though he has not had the greatest HS experience, he has friends who have, and he worries that future students won't be able to have as good an experience if the levy fails, causing "non-essential" classes and activities to be cut.
-A friend of his asked hime if he'd like to address the group, in part because last year he more or less single-handedly revived the school's Young Democrats club.
-So, he'd been thinking about what he planned to say, and felt that he had it together.
-Then he had a brief meeting with his principal on Wednesday morning, and received the clear impression that she wanted him to focus on a few specific points, which she then planned to reinforce.
+My son really cares about this issue, because even though he has not had the greatest HS experience, he has friends who have.
+He worries that future students won't be able to have as good an experience if the levy fails, causing "non-essential" classes and activities to be cut.
+One of his friends asked him if he'd like to address the group, partly because last year he more or less single-handedly revived the school's Young Democrats club.
+So, he'd been thinking about what he planned to say and felt he had it together.
+Then he had a brief meeting with his principal on Wednesday morning and received the clear impression that she wanted him to focus on a few specific points, which she planned to reinforce.
 He found himself right in the middle of one of those situations where you are given the reigns to make decisions -- to lead -- and you do, and then you find out that what's really wanted of you is to follow.

 When you feel that you are leading -- when your mind and spirit are in leader mode -- you tend to think big.
 So, when you're then asked to adapt what you were told was your plan to some new set of rules, they generally are way too narrow.
 Rules, by definition, are restrictions.
 Leaders don't believe in restriction.
 As Capt.
 James T. Kirk once said, "I don't believe in the no-win scenario."

 So, he was wrestling with what to do.
 Give the comments he'd been thinking about, or not.
 Change the comments.
 Bail.
 He talked.
 I listened.
 He talked.
 I let his thoughts bounce off me, responding with first impressions, responding with my own speculations.
-Inside, I was mostly annoyed -- not with him, but with a school environment that, once again, seemed dead-set on taking a great opportunity to teach students something real about leadership and, instead, turn it into some boring task.
+Inside, I was mostly annoyed with the school environment that once again seemed dead-set on taking a great opportunity to teach students something real about leadership and, instead, turn it into some boring task.
 Once again, thinking that, if I were ever a school administrator, the one question I would ask every teacher and principal I supervised would be: "If you were a student, would you be passionately interested in your class?"

-In the end, my son gave the speech that he originally planned to give.
-He put himself out there -- he told the group that even though his HS experience wasn't great, he still feels that it's important that future students had the opportunity to have a great experience.
+In the end, my son gave the speech he originally intended to give.
+He put himself out there -- he told the group that even though his HS experience wasn't great, he still felt that it would be important for future students to have the opportunity to have a great experience.
 He encouraged the students to check out some websites that provided information on both sides of the issue.
 He told them that it was important for them to be aware of not only why passing the levy was important, but why some people might have real reasons not to vote for it.
 He managed to maintain his composure as he talked, noticing his principal rolling her eyes at that suggestion.

 I asked him how it went over.
 He said he was a little disappointed that only about 35 students showed up, but he felt that he connected with them.
 I asked him if they clapped.
 He said they did.
 And he said there was a long pause before the principal got up to give her presentation.
 Which made me smile.
 I'm always pleased when those who wish to suck the life out of an issue are blindsided by sincerity and honest passion.